-And in the NFL's version of stuffs, called tackles for a loss (TFL) stuffs , Donald is third.
+And in the NFL's version of stuffs, called tackles for a loss (TFL), Donald is third.

-Aaron Donald's game that should be noted.
+However, there is an interesting aspect of Aaron Donald's game that should be noted.
 That is his responsibilities in coverage.
 Once or twice a game, Donald is asked to do a coverage drop in certain situations.
-In of it is called a "Spider" drop.
-And he's asked to cover the #3 the Gregg Williams's playbook to his side, essentially man-to-man, though it is technically a zone. receiver
+In the Gregg Williams's playbook it is called a "Spider" drop.
+And he's asked to cover the #3 receiver to his side, essentially man-to-man, though it is technically a zone.

 Here are a couple of examples: